What Is a HIPAA Business Associate Agreement?

 - The business associate may not use or disclose PHI in a way that would violate 45 CFR Subpart E.

-- Optional: The business associate may use PHI to manage and administer the business associate properly or to carry out their legal responsibilities.
+- Optional: The business associate may use PHI for the proper management and administration of the business associate or to carry out their legal responsibilities.

 Here are some obligations a business associate must fulfill: